whisperpine/walkie-talkie/README.md

 - the service should be deployed in a k8s cluster by CI/CD.
 - a helm chart should be written to be used in deployment process.
 - the database should be running on the Cloud (e.g. AWS RDS), managed by DBA.

-Infrastructure as code:

-- trigger opentofu only in CI/CD (not locally by typing commands).

 Release process: